penske-media-corp/pmc-vvv/README.md

 - When prompted for a password on git repositories enter an application password to clone repositories
 - If at any time PMC-VVV fails to build or a site doesn't provision you can re-run/skip any of the steps in the go script

+# Adding a New Site

+// todo: steps for doing this

 # Troubleshooting

 ## WordPress Errors